skellis46/finger-pointing-moon/case-for-support.md

 ### Research design

 Figure 1: Schematic of project research design to make transparent how the research aim, problems, objectives, methods and outcomes inter-relate.

+could add public engagement (beyond academia) and academic outcomes

 >"Epistemic things are the unknown, or vaguely known, objects of investigation that are the counterparts of experimental conditions (the technical objects).
 They do not simply yield in docile fashion to the technologies of investigation" (Mody and Lynch 2010, 3; see also Rheinberger 1997, 30-31). [@gramelsberger_laboratory_2013 p.104]